dreamportdev/Osdev-Notes/Build_Process/Overview.md

 There are also a few other compiler flags that are useful, but not necessary:

 - `-fno-stack-protector`: Disables stack protector checks, which use the compiler library to check for stack smashing attacks.
-Since we're not including the standard libaries, we cant use this unless we implement the functions ourselves.
+Since we're not including the standard libaries, we can't use this unless we implement the functions ourselves.
 Not really worth it.
 - `-fno-omit-frame-pointer`: Sometimes the compiler will skip creating a new stack frame for optimization reasons.
 This will mess with stack traces, and only increases the memory usage by a few bytes here and there.
 Well worth having.
 - `-Wall` and `-Wextra`: These flags need no introduction, they just enable all default warnings, and then extra warnings on top of that.
 Some people like to use `-Wpedantic` as well, but it can cause some false positives.